Current and Future Treatments of EoE

 Figure 1: Treatment algorithm for patients with EoE.2,3

 • Elemental diet.
-This is the most effective at bringing symptom remission, with a response rate of over 90%.
+This is the most effective approach at bringing about symptom remission, with a response rate of over 90%.
 This approach uses amino acid-based formulas (AAF) for intake, along with some treats.
-Elemental diets can interfere with development of feeding skills in babies, however, and a feeding tube may become necessary.
+Elemental diet is efficacious but difficult to maintain.

 • Empiric dietary elimination.
-This diet follows the 6 Food Elimination Diet (SFED): dairy, wheat, eggs, soy, nuts and seafood.
-While less restrictive than the elemental diet, it only has a 60% to 70% response rate.
-Due to the restrictive nature of SFED, versions have been created that eliminate one (dairy), two (dairy and wheat), and four foods (dairy, wheat, egg, soy).
+This diet follows the six-food Elimination Diet (SFED): dairy, wheat, eggs, soy, nuts, and seafood.
+While less restrictive than the elemental diet, it achieves only a to 70% response rate.
+Due to the restrictive nature of the SEFD, versions have been created that eliminate one (dairy), two (dairy and wheat), or four foods (dairy, wheat, egg, soy).

-Patients treated with elimination diets should be referred to a registered dietitian if they experience excessive weight change, poor adherence, poor nutritional quality, and negative impact on quality of life. .1 Poor adherence to elimination diets, such as SFED, are influenced by effectiveness, social situations, and diet-related anxiety.6
+Patients treated with elimination diets should be referred to a registered dietitian if they experience excessive weight change, poor adherence, poor nutritional quality, or a negative impact on quality of life.1 Poor adherence to elimination diets, such as the SEFD, is influenced by effectiveness, social situations, and diet-related anxiety.6

 Pharmacologic Therapy

-There are two traditional choices of drug class: proton pump inhibitors (PPI) and oral formulations of topical corticosteroids.7 An initial trial of PPI therapy was standard of care until updated diagnostic guidelines in 2018.
-Now they are considered as one option for initial care.8 This approach is inexpensive and tolerable with a favorable safety profile.7
+There are two traditional choices of drug class: proton pump inhibitors (PPI) and oral formulations of topical corticosteroids.7 An initial trial of PPI therapy was the standard of care until updated diagnostic guidelines in 2018.
+Since then they have been considered as one option for initial treatment.8 This approach is inexpensive and tolerable, with a favorable safety profile.7

-Swallowed topical corticosteroids have been routinely used in the treatment of EoE, with budesonide oral suspension receiving approval in 2024 for 12 weeks of treatment in those 11 years and older with EoE.9 A systematic review of double-blind clinical trials demonstrated that patients treated with topical corticosteroids for 2 to 12 weeks have approximately 3 times the rate of histological remission than placebo-treated patients (RR 0.39, 95% CI, 0.85 – 1.19).
+Swallowed topical corticosteroids have been routinely used in the treatment of EoE, with budesonide oral suspension receiving approval in 2024 for a 12-week course of treatment in those a 12-week course and older with EoE.9 A systematic review of double-blind clinical trials demonstrated that patients treated with topical corticosteroids for 2 to 12 weeks have approximately 3 times the rate of histological remission compared with placebo-treated patients (RR 0.39, 95% CI, 0.85 – 1.19).
 Topical steroids are well tolerated although Candida infections (12% to 15% of patients) can be a complication.
 There is no indication that adrenal insufficiency is a common side effect of topical steroid treatment (0.9%).10

 Figure 2: Mechanisms of action of select agents for the treatment of eosinophilic esophagitis.7

-Numerous other agents are currently under investigation as therapy for patients with EoE.13 Table 1 compares the efficacy and safety of existing treatments to approved or investigational targeted therapies.
+Numerous other agents are currently under investigation as therapy for patients with EoE.13 Table 1 lists the EoE drugs under investigation and their current status.

-Table 1: Overview of treatment agents in use or under investigation for the treatment of eosinophilic esophagitis.
+Table 1: Overview of treatment agents under investigation for the treatment of eosinophilic esophagitis5

-Dilation When EoE and inflammation has been ongoing for some time, esophageal strictures and narrowing may occur, leading to dysphagia and food impaction.7 Esophageal dilation can be successfully used to treat strictures but is normally used in patients after other treatments have failed.
+Dilation When EoE and inflammation have been ongoing for some time, esophageal strictures and narrowing may occur, leading to dysphagia and food impaction.7 Esophageal dilation can be successfully used to treat strictures but is normally used in patients after other treatments have failed.
 Studies do not support previous concerns regarding a high risk of complications, such perforation or ripping.
-35 Patients most likely to benefit from dilation include: 35
+14 Patients most likely to benefit from dilation include: 14

 • Those with strictures identified endoscopically with symptoms of dysphagia